Detection policy

 Detection

-You can turn the predefined global rule on or off by choosing Enabled or Disabled from the drop-down list, as shown in the screenshot above.
+You can turn the predefined global rules on or off by choosing Enable or Disable from the drop-down list, as shown in the screenshot below.
 By default, all the predefined rule sets are disabled.

 Note

-When you enable blocking, these rules and sub-rules apply globally (for all the endpoints) by propagating them to Traceable's agents deployed in your environment.
-The Traceable agent then matches all the user requests against these sub-rules and denies the request if there is a match.
+When you enable blocking, the rules and sub-rules apply globally (for all the endpoints) by propagating them to Traceable's agents deployed in your environment.
+The Traceable agent then matches all the user requests against these sub-rules and denies the request if it finds a match.

 Without blocking, all the traffic reaches Traceable, which processes the data and generates threats.
-Based on your actions on specific threat actors, such as allowing or denying, the decisions are communicated to Traceable modules.
+The decisions are communicated to Traceable modules based on your actions on specific threat actors, such as allow or deny.

 Note

-When you turn off the main rule, for example, cross-site scripting (XSS), all the sub-rules are disabled.
-However, when you enable the main rule, you can individually turn the sub-rules on or off.
+When you disable the main rule, for example, cross-site scripting (XSS), all the sub-rules are disabled.
+However, when you enable the main rule, you can individually enable or disable the sub-rules.

 Exclusions